RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

         uses: thollander/actions-comment-pull-request@v2
         with:
           message: |
-            :wave: I'm a :bot:, and this is an automatic Rightbrain AI Task that provides a **non-technical** summary for this PR.
+            :wave: I'm a :bot:, and this is a Rightbrain Task that provides an automated **non-technical** summary for this PR.

             ${{ fromJSON(steps.obtain-summary.outputs.response).response.summary }}